Energy for the future

 In the future, Finland will make substantial use of both solar and wind power.
 The country will also increasingly rely on recycled energy and energy produced with innovative new technologies.
 For now, heat generated by combustion will still be needed during the cold months of the year.
 The bioeconomy offers the fastest means to replace coal as an energy source.

 It is difficult to predict what will come next after the bioeconomy, but we are already designing and testing a variety of new solutions.
 Our current status in this transition is that:

-We are preparing to close down the Hanasaari power plant by the end of 2024.
+We are preparing to close down the Hanasaari power plant by April 1st 2023.
 We are preparing to discontinue the use of coal by 2029, in accordance with the Government’s proposal.

 Investments in innovation, research and development

 A carbon-neutral future requires the development of many kinds of low-emission solutions, energy-efficiency measures and new technologies and digital solutions.